 Data reduction techniques, such as compression, transformations and deduplication are straightforward solutions to minimize the energy consumption of storage systems by reducing the amount of storage hardware required to store the data.
 However, data reduction itself can consume significant amounts of energy, potentially negating its beneficial effects on energy efficiency.
 Indeed, algorithms with a good compression ratio are also very CPU-intensive, thus resulting in a further increase in the processing time.
-This is where FPGAs come into the picture offloading a CPU from specific tasks, such as compression, encryption, and other functionalities, as FPGAs can be programmed to do specific tasks (compression, in this case) more efficiently and in less time.
-In this way, we can achieve high compression of data in the same or a shorter amount of time by offloading the compression task to an FPGA, thus freeing the CPU for other tasks, thereby accelerating the overall workload.
+This is where FPGAs come into the picture offloading a CPU from specific tasks, such as compression, encryption, and other functionalities, as FPGAs can be programmed to do specific tasks (compression of data in the same or a shorter amount of time by offloading the compression task to an FPGA, thus freeing the CPU for other tasks, thereby accelerating the overall workload.
 Next-generation big-data systems will be data-driven heterogeneous architectures that leverage the integration of CPU/GPU/FPGA-accelerated computing.